Back to API DocsOpenClaw Guide

 4. Use this only as a fallback.

 Approval rule: a phone acknowledgement means the user received the alert, not that they approved the action.
-For deploys, purchases, or destructive actions, wait for explicit approval in chat.
+For deploys, purchases, or destructive actions, OpenClaw will wait for explicit approval in chat.

 Status and Acknowledgement